aashutoshrathi/backup-blog.aashutosh.dev/clhdgagby000209l94zmrf0n3.md

 🙏🏻 Namaste!
 Welcome to the #6 edition of Nibble.

+The new Nibbles are now moved to [https://thenibble.substack.com/](https://thenibble.substack.com/)

 We tweaked the banner a bit to make `1001` it more visible and also, and the `0`s were not nerdy enough, so now they are. 🥂

 In our defense, this was a busy and lazy weekend, plus had the content of two Nibbles ready, so might publish the next earlier than expected.